Interview AI

 Understanding the client and their customers

-Research shows that AI in Talent Acquisition is a booming market, some websites stand out due to being already established.
+Research shows AI in Talent Acquisition is booming, with some established leaders.

 Sectioning content into smaller pieces to make it easier for users to digest